Questions to Candidates

 We envisage a world with an economy that operates within the Earth’s capacity, protects the natural environment and meets the social and economic needs of all people.

 We seek to promote an economy based on doughnut principles in Cambridge.
-We will facilitate its introduction by empowering individuals and organisations with the knowledge and tools they need to co-create a more socially and ecologically just city.
+We will facilitate its introduction by enabling individuals and organisations with the knowledge and tools they need to co-create a more socially and ecologically just city.

 Cambridge is the most unequal city in the UK.
 It is situated in an unequal county and ever more unequal world.
 At the same time, we are in the midst of a global ecological and climate emergency that threatens the very existence of the world we cherish.
 Yet we cannot solve one without addressing the other.